swfiua/gotu/docs/gotu.rst

 the infinite time it is visible to us.

-Hence our observations are dominated by red-shifted sources and we mis-interpret the small sample of blue-shifted signals, such as gamma-ray bursts.
+Hence our observations are dominated by red-shifted sources and we mis-interpret the small sample of blue-shifted signals, which we see as gamma-ray bursts.

 Growing evidence that the big bang is a mistake is presented.
 Fully